NStal/leafjs-util/README.md

 # leafjs-util

-And handy util for easy testing UI components written in coffee script inside browser environment.
+A handy util for easy testing UI components written in coffee inside browser environment.
 With a given coffee script, it will mockup an tempary html and import all you needs than make them available at http://localhost:8000/ by default.
 Currently only support and tested under linux and darwin.

 # usage
 ```bash